Palimpsests of Translation: On Antígona Furiosa in Greek

 Handwritten notes by an unknown author on Gambaro’s text in Spanish.

 In Griselda Gambaro’s Antígona Furiosa (1986), the heroine comes back from the dead.
-Written in the aftermath of the dictatorship in Argentina, Gambaro’s play refers to the reality of the missing people during, and after, the rule of the authoritarian regime.
-Polínices becomes an empty shroud; his bodiless presence enacts the impossibility of mourning.
+Written in the aftermath of the dictatorship in Argentina, Gambaro’s play refers to the reality of forced disappearance during the Argentinian dictatorship.
+Polínices becomes an empty shroud; his bodiless presence/absence enacts the impossibility of mourning.
 Antígona declares her will to keep burying her brother forever, as the mothers and grandmothers of the forced disappeared pledge to keep gathering at the Plaza de Mayo in Buenos Aires, asking for justice.
-Mourning remains incomplete.
-Antígona will keep returning, a constant revenant.
+Mourning remains incomplete, set in the future continuous tense.
+Antígona will keep returning, as a constant revenant.

-This process of incorporation further enhances the ways language works in Gambaro’s own play.
+This process of incorporation further enhances the ways language works in Gambaro’s piece.
 The character of Antígona speaks in a ‘higher’ register, distinguishing herself from the sarcastic and parodic lines of the two male characters.
-This difference of language and style does not seem unrelated to the way temporality works in this play, placing Corypheus and Antinous in a limited, mortal time, and Antigone in a position of continuous, repetitive return.
+This difference of language and style also relates to the way temporality works in the play, placing Corypheus and Antinous in a limited, mortal time, and Antigone in a position of continuous, repetitive return.
 The palimpsest here persists, as a parody.
-Antígona Furiosa, both as a character and a play, but also our palimpsestic translation of it, persistently ask: No se acabará nunca la burla?
+Antígona Furiosa, both as a character and a play, but also our palimpsestic translation of it, persistently ask: ‘Will the mockery ever end?’ (¿No terminará nunca la burla?) (p.
+217).

 Marios Chatziprokopiou and Alkisti Efthymiou